lalacloudspace/lalacloudspace/README.md

 # About Me

 Hello!
-I'm Lala A Kallo, an aspiring AWS Cloud Engineer and student passionate about cloud computing.
+I'm Lala A Kallo, an AWS Cloud Engineer and student passionate about cloud computing.
 I’m currently building a portfolio of cloud infrastructure automation, DevOps, and AWS-related projects to showcase my skills and experience.

 ## Skills
 - AWS Services: EC2, S3, RDS, IAM, CloudFront, CloudWatch, Route 53, Auto scaling, Load balancer.